-Piewhacket is a one-skein garter shawl constructed from three sequential short row triangles which build on each other, with a final uneven edging knit from live stitches and using additional short rows.
+Piewhacket is a one-skein garter shawl constructed from three sequential short row triangles which build on each other, with a final uneven edging knit from live stitches using additional short rows.
 The resulting asymmetrical shape drapes perfectly around the neck and shoulders, and is completely reversible for ultimate wearability.
-The short row shaping means never having to work a huge number of stitches for very long, and also makes good use of variegated yarn, although it looks just as lovely in a semi solid.
+The short row shaping means never having to work a huge number of stitches, and also shows off the unique beauty of variegated or semi-solid yarn.

 Gauge: 18 st and 40 rows/4" in garter stitch, after blocking.
 Gauge is not critical for this project, however a different gauge may result in a smaller or larger finished shawl, and different yardage requirements.

 Recovering attorney and emigree from Seventh Avenue, I like writing patterns almost as much as knitting them.
 Visit me at www.jenniferdassau.com